goodloop/autoware_auto_mirror/docs/design/Overview.md

 # Introduction

-Although Autoware.Auto started as a rewrite of Autoware.AI for ROS2, we will also re-designing architecture for autonomous driving.
+Autoware.Auto started as a rewrite of Autoware.AI for ROS2, and architecture design is also renewed.
 One of the lessons learned from Autoware.Auto is that it became difficult to improve Autoware.AI features because of:
 - No concrete architecture designed
 - A lot of technical debt